-By-products of the lumber manufacturing process:
+By-products of the lumber manufacturing process are also sold by Wagner Lumber.
+These include:

 - Shredded Bark (Mulch)